 No information was specifically available for small boilers.
 The BC share is taken as the same value as for residential sources and referenced to Zhang et al. (2012).

 The basis of the TSP, PM10 and PM2.5 emission factors could not be determined in the reference.

-Table 3-3 Tier 1 emission factors for 1.A.2 combustion in industry using gaseous fuels
+Table 3-3 Tier 1 emission factors for 1.A.2 combustion in industry using natural gas